gstand/age-keygen-deterministic/README.md

 Please note that there are some **cryptographic limitations** which this toy project does not care about:

-- This program does not attempt to clear any secrets from RAM before it exits.
+- ~~This program does not attempt to clear any secrets from RAM before it exits.~~ This program zeroes out most cryptographic content from RAM on drop... with some exceptions due to upstream crate restrictions.
 - This program does not make any guarantees about side-channel resistance.
 - No clamping of the X25519 key is done - but as far as I know, ```age-keygen``` doesn't do it either.